-Author Joe Rigney explains the most significant implication this way: “Being made in God’s image is a vocation, something that we are called by God to do and to be.”
+As on author put it, “Being made in God’s image is a vocation, something that we are called by God to do and to be.”
 A vocation, a calling, a work we are to dedicate out lives to.
 That means it is on purpose and with a purpose, not just a state of being.
 Our vocation will not be done by accident or with passivity any more than your to-do list at work will complete itself while you take a nap or your infant will feed himself while you watch TV.
 We must reflect God intentionally each day.

 The Curious Vocation of the Church

 What this means for the Church, and for churches, is profound.
 We are a community of image-bearers, each uniquely gifted and tasked to reflect something particular of God.
 Curiosity is how we do this.

 God is an eternal, infinite being with a nature and characteristics we can never emulate, but our reflection of God is not passive.
 Our echoing is not inactive.
 We do not echo like a canyon wall, still and static while noise bounces off of us.
 We echo like town criers, taking up the message and passing it along clearly and loudly.
 We reflect on purpose, with intention, by taking action.

 One of those actions is discovery – about God Himself.
 In order to represent God to the world we must know Him, and to do that we must learn.
 We must search for truth about His nature, His character, and His work.
 We must explore both His Word and His world.
 We absolutely must be curious if we are Christians.
 Without it we cease to grow and we become incapable of fulfilling our purpose in life.